Fire in Hood River burns home, prompts evacuations

 The cause of the fire is unknown at this time.

-Guests are being allowed Sunday morning to return to the hotel to remove their belongings.
+Guests were allowed Sunday morning to return to the hotel to remove their belongings.

-Police say the Columbia Gorge Hotel hasn't been evacuated at this time but if the fire spreads to the east it would threaten the hotel.

 The Associated Press contributed to this report.